-The majority of Colwood households (about 70% of the current population) are on septic systems.
+The majority of Colwood households (about 55% of the current population) are on septic systems.
 When properly maintained and situated, septic systems are an environmentally friendly and economical option.
-Properties with septic systems pay the Capital Regional District Onsite Sewage Parcel Tax which allows the CRD to monitor for safety of septic systems.
+Properties with septic systems pay the Capital Regional District Onsite Sewage Parcel Tax which allows the CRD to monitor the maintenance of septic systems.
 Read more about Septic Systems in the CRD.

 Municipal Sewer Service

-Just 30% of existing Colwood households are currently hooked up to sewer service.
-These property owners pay a sewer user fee to help keep the almost 40,000 m of pipes and infrastructure. including 8 lift stations in safe working order.
+Colwood properties currently hooked up to sewer service are charged a sewer user fee to help keep the almost 40,000 m of pipes and infrastructure. including 10 lift stations in safe working order.
 The City’s system also services commercial properties including, Royal Roads University, DND lands, two golf courses, schools, and the Juan de Fuca Recreation Centre.

 Connecting to Sewers in Colwood

 Properties that are adjacent to existing sewer lines may inquire about paying to connect.
 There are several steps involved when requesting a sewer connection: